Tree and Woodland Plans and Projects

 A plan is being prepared to guide the management of all the woodland and individual trees owned and managed by West Lothian Council across Livingston.

-This plan includes necessary felling and replanting and thinning of existing woods, which require to be approved by Scottish Forestry, as well as the council itself.
-It will also include suggestions for planting new areas of woodland.
+This plan will include necessary felling and replanting and thinning of existing woods.
+It has to be approved by Scottish Forestry, as well as the council itself.

 A summary of the main aspects of the report are given here:-